-The design-build project delivery approach continues to deliver value to municipal water utilities.
+The design-build project delivery approach continues to deliver value to utilities and developers.
 From a single point of responsibility and integration to cost certainty and timely delivery, design-build can help create a more streamlined and seamless project experience.

 Design-build planning starts by assessing which project elements will take the longest.
 Then, the team works backwards to inform sequencing of design and procurement.
 However, the global supply chain crisis is creating major bottlenecks in the delivery of much-needed equipment for projects in all industries.
 Some portions of the planning need rethinking accordingly.